What to do in Milano in a day

 It was MAGNIFICENT!
 More than I’d anticipated.
 As soon as you climb up the metro steps, it looms over you like a many-spired white ghost, like an expansive Dumbledore or Gandalf, overpowering you, making your jaws drop.

 The Duomo took over six centuries to complete and has many interesting stories associated with it.
 It’s the second largest cathedral in the world, but with the most number of statues (~3500!).
 Most of them are perched on top of the numerous spires.
 The Madonnina, or the gold-colored statue of Mary stands on the cathedral’s highest spire, looking over the city, blessing it.
 The construction of the Duomo started in 1386 sponsored by the then ruler of Milan – Gian Galeazzo Visconti – who thought to create the biggest church in the world.
-By the way, the Visconti family is synonymous with the creation of Milan and sponsors of most of its splendors.
+By the way, the Visconti family is synonymous with the creation of Milan and sponsors of most of its splendours.

-Among the many stories of its strange and long history is that the Duomo was never bombed, not even during the World War II.
+Among the many stories of its strange and long history is that the Duomo was never bombed, not even during World War II.